chadgeary/nifi/README.md

 # Reference
 NiFi secure+autoscaling cluster built automatically in AWS via Terraform+Ansible.

-Ubuntu (20.04 or 18.04) base.
-Run zookeepers via Fargate on ECS if so desired with the other directory.
+# Options
+Two designs are provided, either:
+- NiFi on EC2 with Zookeeper running within the same EC2 instances, or
+- NiFi on EC2 with Zookeeper running separately in ECS Fargate.
+- Side note - for considerations about using RHEL as opposed to Ubuntu as the base EC2 OS, see `rhel.md`.

 # Requirements
 - An AWS account